MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

    - Give feedback ✅

   - **Modification**
+    - Making class and subjects without reload the admin dashboard page (To make relationship it needs id of subject and classtype)
     - User should not regester twice
     - User will have diffrent education level
     - Multiple class and subjects of a teacher